-We will often view a $T_{0}$-space $X$ as an acyclic directed graph through its poset structure.
+\begin{remark} We can view a $T_{0}$-space $X$ as an acyclic directed graph through its poset structure.
 Similarly, we can view $X$ as a $1$-category whose objects are the elements of $X$ and whose arrows $x\to y$ are given by relations $x\leq {y}$.
-We will do this without further mention. \end{remark} \begin{definition} Let $S\subset{X}$ be a finite subset of a $T_{0}$-space $X$ and endow $Z$ with its induced partial order.
-We denote its associated \emph{Hasse diagram} by $Z_{HD}$, which we also consider as a finite directed graph.
-Here $e=xy\in{E(Z_{HD})}$ for $x\neq{y}$ if and only if $x$ covers $y$, in the sense that there is no $z\in{Z}$ with $x>z>y$.
+We will do this without further mention. \end{remark} \begin{definition} Let $S\subset{X}$ be a subset of a $T_{0}$-space $X$ and endow $S$ with its induced partial order.
+We denote its associated \emph{Hasse diagram} by $S_{HD}$, which we consider as a directed acyclic graph.
+Here $e=xy\in{E(S_{HD})}$ for $x\neq{y}$ if and only if $x$ covers $y$, in the sense that there is no $z\in{S}$ with $x>z>y$.
 The barycentric subdivision $S_{HD,B}$ of $S_{HD}$ is the directed acyclic graph obtained by replacing every edge $e=xy\in E(S_{HD})$ by a vertex.
 The directed edges are given by $e_{x}=(x,e)$ and $e_{y}=(y,e)$. \end{definition} \begin{remark} Note that we have effectively removed edges from the directed acyclic graph of $S$ that can be deduced from reflexivity and transitivity in the Hasse diagram.
 In all cases in this paper, we can recover the poset structure of $S$ from the graph structure of its Hasse diagram (either because $S$ is finite, or because it is the inverse image of a finite set under an integral morphism). \end{remark}

-\begin{remark} Let $X'\to{X}$ be a continuous map of $T_{0}$-spaces.
-This is order-preserving if we endow both with the partial order from \cref{lem:PartialOrder}.
-We thus obtain a functor from the category of $T_{0}$-spaces to the category of posets.
-From \cref{sec:ExtendingPoints} on, we will be interested in the restriction of this functor to the subcategory of normal, connected Noetherian schemes, with morphisms given by coverings as defined in \cref{sec:Notation}. \end{remark}

-If we interpret a given finite subset of a scheme as a collection of closed subschemes, then it is also natural to consider the intersection of these.
-This again gives rise to a poset, which we call the intersection poset.